alexklibisz/FSA-Animate/cpp/README.md

-CPP files from Connors's initial NFA to DFA conversion program.
+CPP files from Connor's initial NFA to DFA conversion program.